Location: Towson, Maryland

-The Peabody Preparatory is pleased to announce an Adjunct Early Childhood Music teaching position in the Early Childhood Music Department at the Peabody Preparatory, a division of the Peabody Institute of The Johns Hopkins University, Baltimore, MD, commencing September 1, 2020.
+The Peabody Preparatory is pleased to announce an Adjunct Early Childhood Music teaching position in the Early Childhood Music Department at the Peabody Preparatory, a division of the Peabody Institute of The Johns Hopkins University, Baltimore, MD, commencing the last week in January, 2023.

 Candidates should be experienced in working with young musicians and have basic skills on keyboard, guitar, or other chordal accompanying instruments.

 Teaching 4-5 classes from 9:00-12:00 on Saturdays at the Peabody Preparatory's Towson campus during the fall and spring semesters (32 weeks).
-Adjunct Faculty Member responsibilities are restricted to a maximum teaching load equivalency of 9.5 hours per week.
-The Adjunct Faculty Member shall not exceed the maximum teaching load equivalency without the written consent of the Executive Director.
 Additional teaching opportunities are available during the summer (6 weeks).
 Depending on availability, potential additional opportunities are available at other campus locations.

 Located in the heart of Baltimore's Mount Vernon Cultural District, the Peabody Institute was founded in 1857 as America's first academy of music.
 Today, through its degree-granting Conservatory and its community-based Preparatory school of music and dance, Peabody trains musicians and dancers of every age and at every level.

 The Peabody Preparatory shares space with the Peabody Conservatory in downtown Baltimore, and also has three satellite branches in the communities of Towson, Annapolis and Howard County, MD.
 The Preparatory has approximately 2,000 students studying all orchestral instruments, guitar, piano, voice, dance, theory, composition, early childhood, orchestra, chamber music and more.